Sony RX100 IV versus Leica Q Typ 116

 |Canon G7 X« »||-||n||3.0||1040||tilting||Y||2000||6.5||Y||Y|

 |Leica M10« »||optical||n||3.0||1037||fixed||n||4000||5.0||n||n|

 |Panasonic FZ1000« »||2359||n||3.0||921||swivel||n||4000||12.0||Y||Y|

 |Sony RX100 VI« »||2359||n||3.0||1229||tilting||Y||2000||24.0||Y||Y|

 |Sony A5100« »||-||n||3.0||922||tilting||Y||4000||6.0||Y||n|

 The RX100 IV is equipped with a zoom lens, while the Q Typ 116 comes with a build-in prime.
 The RX100 IV has a 24-70mm f/1.8-2.8 optic and the Q Typ 116 offers a 28mm f/1.7 (focal lengths in full frame equivalent terms).
 Hence, the Sony provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the Leica.
 The Q Typ 116 offers the faster maximum aperture.

 The Q Typ 116 is a current model that online retailers, such as amazon, will have in stock.
-In contrast, the RX100 IV has been discontinued, (but it can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 V.
+In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.

 So how do things add up?
-Is there a clear favorite between the Sony RX100 IV and the Sony RX100 IV?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Sony RX100 IV and the Leica Q Typ 116?
+Below is a summary of the relative strengths of each of the two contestants.